-The foundations of a healthy garden and tree crop production can be found in nursery practices and management.
-Performance of the garden, orchard, or the plantation depends on the quality of nursery preparation, technique, and management.
+The foundations of a healthy garden and tree crop production are found in the basics of nursery practices and management.
+Performance of a garden, orchard, or plantation depends on the quality of nursery preparation, technique, and management.

-This article will take you through nursery techniques and practices of the nursery husbandry in plant and tree crop cultivation.
+This article will take you through techniques and practices of nursery husbandry involved in plant and tree crop cultivation.

 How to Select a Nursery Site

-- Minimizing costs as you establish your nursery: Therefore, accessibility of the nursery to the permanent field site must be taken into consideration.
+Accessibility of the nursery to the permanent field site must be taken into consideration.
 It is of great benefit for the nursery sites to be situated very close to the planting site.
 This will reduce to the barest minimum any damage to seedlings due to transportation.
-As much as possible, you should transplant seedlings with a ball of earth to avoid risks of loss of seedlings during transportation and seedling failure afterwards.
-Nearness of the nursery to the permanent field site will enable you to coordinate effectively uprooting seedlings from the nursery with the transportation of seedlings and transplanting in the field.
+As much as possible, you should transplant seedlings with a ball of earth to avoid the risk of losing seedlings during transportation and seedling failure afterward.
+The nearness of the nursery to the permanent field site will enable you to effectively coordinate both the uprooting of seedlings from the nursery and their transportation and transplanting in the field.

-- Accessibility to a water source: Your nursery site should be situated where a reliable supply of good water is available.
-A lot of water is required on a daily basis, especially during the dry season, by the seedlings and nursery hands.
-Water is also needed for preparation of chemicals for spraying, as may be required from time to time.
+Your nursery site should be situated where a reliable supply of good water is available.
+The seedlings and nursery hands require a lot of water on a daily basis, especially during the dry season.
+Water is also needed for preparing chemicals for spraying, as may be required from time to time.
 This water should be cheap and clean to reduce cost and reduce the threat of water-borne diseases and pests infiltrating the nursery.

-- Even and level land: It is advantageous to select a level land as your nursery site.
+It is advantageous to select level land for your nursery site.
 This will minimize the risk of soil erosion and reduce the cost of maintenance.
-Easy movement of nursery machinery and tools will be allowed and facilitate the application of water by irrigation.
-If potting bags are to be used, even land will allow for stable arrangement of polythene bags and uniform growth of the seedling will be ensured.
+This will allow the easy movement of nursery machinery and tools, as well as facilitate the application of water via irrigation.
+If potting bags are to be used, even land will allow for stable arrangement of polythene bags, which will ensure uniform growth of the seedling.

-- Type of soil: Nursery soil should be rich, as well as physically and chemically suitable.
+Nursery soil should be rich, as well as physically and chemically suitable.
 You must also ensure that there is good drainage of the soil.
-Whether seedlings are raised directly on nursery soils or in containers—seedboxes, polythene bags, trays, or pots—it is an advantage if the site is well drained.
-(Boring little holes in your potting container of choice ensures that your soil is well drained.)
+Whether seedlings are raised directly on nursery soils or in containers—seedboxes, polythene bags, trays, or pots—it is an advantage if the site is well-drained.
+(Boring little holes in your potting container of choice ensures that your soil is well-drained.)
 Absence of water pools and muddy spots in the nursery facilitates disease- and pest-control measures and general hygiene of the nursery.

-- Availability of labour, the proximity of market, and accessibility to expertise services: Operations in the nursery are very labour intensive.
-As such, it should be in an area where a dependable and regular supply of experience can be easily obtained.
-The nearness of nursery sites to potential purchases is of importance to commercial nurseries, which raise seedlings for sale to planters.
-Your nursery should be sited as close as possible to these planters.
-Nurseries should be located in an area where the services of experts can be obtained easily.
-You may also wish to site your nurseries near good roads and railway stations, which are necessary for transportation supplies, seedling, and worker availability.
+Operations in the nursery are very labour intensive.
+As such, it should be in an area where a dependable and regular supply of experienced workers can be easily obtained.
+The nearness of nursery sites to potential purchasers is of importance to commercial nurseries, which raise seedlings for sale to planters.
+Your nursery should be located as close as possible to these planters.
+Nurseries should be set up in areas where the services of experts can be obtained easily.
+You may also wish to build your nurseries near good roads and railway stations, which are necessary for transportation of supplies and seedling and worker availability.

 Preparing Nursery Beds